MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 - [Ready-to-use libraries](xref:microsoft.quantum.libraries.overview) to help you keep your code high-level, including both “standard” libraries that implement patterns common for a lot of quantum algorithms, and domain-specific libraries, such as chemistry and machine learning.
 - [Quantum computing simulators](xref:microsoft.quantum.machines.overview), so that you can run a small instance of your program and see what it does without actual hardware access.
-- [Preview simulators](xref:microsoft.quantum.machines.overview.noise-simulator) that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
+- Preview simulators that allow for simulating the behavior of Q# programs under the influence of noise and the stabilizer representation.
 - A [resource estimator](xref:microsoft.quantum.machines.overview.resources-estimator) that provides real world costs to run your solutions, for example, how many qubits you need and how long your program will take.

 ### Tools for developers

 Developers will find familiar interfaces in the Azure Quantum services.
 The Quantum Development Kit includes extensions for [Visual Studio](https://marketplace.visualstudio.com/items?itemName=quantum.DevKit) and [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode), and integration with [Jupyter Notebooks](xref:microsoft.quantum.install-qdk.overview.jupyter).
-Quantum developers that are already working in other development languages, such as Qiskit or Cirq, can now run their programs on Azure Quantum.
+Quantum developers that are already working in other development languages, such as Qiskit or Cirq, can also run their programs on Azure Quantum.

 You can use Q# as standalone, in notebooks, and at the command-line or use a host language, the QDK supports interoperability with [Python](xref:microsoft.quantum.install-qdk.overview.python) and other [.NET languages](xref:microsoft.quantum.install-qdk.overview.cs).
 You can also formulate optimization solutions with the Azure Quantum optimization Python package.
 As quantum systems evolve, your code endures.